Why measuring learning impact is more important than ever

 Enjoyed part 1 of LEO’s measuring learning impact series?
 Click below for more:

-Part 2 – ‘the top 10 components for measuring the business impact of learning‘
+Part 2 – ‘‘The top 10 components for measuring the business impact of learning‘

-Part 3 – ‘new approaches to learning measurement‘
+Part 3 – ‘‘New approaches to learning measurement‘

-Part 4 – ‘how to define your business impact measurement strategy‘
+Part 4 – ‘‘How to define your business impact measurement strategy‘

-Imogen Casebourne is LEO’s Director of Learning.
+Imogen Casebourne is LEO’s HR and Learning Director.